 Use a strong password and two-step verification

 Take time to choose a secure password for your Microsoft account.
 The longer it is, and the more of a mix of cases, letters, and numbers it includes, the harder it will be to crack.
-It shouldn’t be something that’s commonly used, like “password”, and shouldn’t be based on something other people can easily find out about you, like the date of your birthday.
+It shouldn’t be something that’s commonly used, like “password”, and it shouldn’t be based on something people can easily find out about you, like the date of your birthday.